solrevdev/newshound/README.md

 Todo:

-* add images and tidy up, more callbacks or socket.io perhaps?
+* add images and tidy up, ensure it streams and uses callbacks properly or usesocket.io perhaps?
 * use [nedb](https://github.com/solrevdev/nedb) as an embedded database for storage
 * tie into heroku toolkit so pushes to github deploy to heroku
+* tie into vagrant-aws or use aws tools to deploy

 * add http://community.opscode.com/cookbooks/npm package to vagrantfile
 * add npm_package "supervisor@0.5.7" into json so it restarts node server on file changes
+* apt-get package json doesnt do the update on the new box
+* folder share or copy files onto vm for speed